 8.10 Live Stage approach: Actor on the left side is located on the live stage and actor on the right side is located on the secondary stage.
 1000 ms delay was artificially added (simulate network latency) to the remote presence on the right side of the display.
 The secondary stage will start performance 1000 ms earlier than the live stage.
-The display shows the performance of 8.11 the remote presences on the live stage 98 the left will be equally delayed for 1000 ms to wait for the data from right side.
-This ensures the will ensure the second side and the remote presences will be displayed at the same time 99 8.12 The experiments to find maximum system end-to-end one-way latency for Act-By-Wire approach.
-The remote presence of actor on the right side will be artificially delayed.
-The red box indicates the remote presence of the actor will be replaced by pre-recorded widees when latency is higher than a pre-defined threshold 100 9.1 The complicated life of a user 110 9.2 The idea of the Personal Video Distribution (pVD) 111 9.3 The architecture of pVD 115 9.4 The communication between multiple pVDs 116 9.5 The design of pVD 117 9.6 The hardware configuration 119 9.7 The subscription round-trip latency.
+The display shows the performance of 8.11 the remote presences on the live stage 98 8.12 side arrives.
+This approach will wait for all remote presences ready and the remote presences will be displayed at the same time 99 be artificially delayed.
+The red box indicates the remote presence of the actor will be replaced by pre-recorded videos when latency is higher than a pre-defined threshold.
+100 9.1 The complicated life of a user.
+110 9.2 The idea of the Personal Video Distribution (pVD).
+111 9.3 The architecture of pVD. \dots 115 9.4 The communication between multiple pVDs 116 9.5 The design of pVD.
+117 9.6 The hardware configuration 119 9.7 The subscription round-trip latency.
 120 9.8 Subscribe round-trip latency when all computers are connected to a Gi- gabit wired Ethernet.
 There is one subscriber per local pVD computer.
 Each subscriber sends one request in the first experiment and ten requests in the second experiment.
-121 9.9 Incoming and outgoing network traffic using wired connection 122 9.10 CPU utilization for pVD global 123 9.11 Subscribe round-trip latency when local side computers connected to a wireless network.
+121 9.9 Incoming and outgoing network traffic using wired connection 122 9.10 CPU utilization for pVD global.
+123 9.11 Subscribe round-trip latency when local side computers connected to a wireless network.
 There is one subscriber per local pVD computer.
-Each subscriber sends one request in the first experiment and ten requests in the second experiment 124 9.12 Subscribe round-trip latency on wireless and wired network.
+Each subscriber sends one request in the first experiment and ten requests in the second experiment. \ldots 124 9.12 Subscribe round-trip latency on wireless and wired network.
 There is one subscriber per local pVD computer.
-Each subscriber sends one request in the first experiment and ten requests in the second experiment. $\ldots$ .
+Each subscriber sends one request in the first experiment and ten requests in the second experiment. \ldots .
 125 9.13 Incoming and outgoing network traffic using wireless connection 125